 Because I do not keep a careful record of changes from one version to the next of the distribution files, I will make no effort to describe what has changed.
 The best way of doing that is to carefully compare a new params file with a previous one.
 Note that the params files have a date indicating when the file was modified.
 The programs check this date to make sure that the proper version is being used.

-Updated 10 January 2017.
-This version enforces the proper order of w1, w2, s1, and s2 (a prime source of confusion in constructing the control file).
+A minor update on 12 August 2017.
+The following comments are for the 10 January 2017 revision: This version enforces the proper order of w1, w2, s1, and s2 (a prime source of confusion in constructing the control file).
 A figure was added to distance_programs_geometry_definitions.pdf showing the values of w1, w2, s1, and s2 for different reference points on the same fault plane.
 In addition, the PEER NGA-W2 distance measure Rx was added to the output.

 Click here for a zip files containing programs for computing various distance measures between a station and a finite fault; also included are programs to compute the distance between two points specified by their latitudes and longitudes, as well as other useful programs, such as those for converting between kilometers and degrees (useful when the vertices of a fault's surface projection are in terms of kilometers on a cartesian grid, rather than latitude and longitude, and vice versa).